qodesmith/typer/README.md

 .emit('boom');
 ```

 Emits an event on a specified DOM element or defaults to `document.body`.
-This is useful for setting up complex automation where multiple Typer functions (or other functions on your page) are time-dependant on eachother.
+This is useful for setting up complex automation scenarios where multiple Typer functions (or other functions on your page) are time-dependant on eachother.
 DOM event explosions causing mass automated awesomeness.
 What could be better?

 ### Arguments